slevithan/regex/README.md

   <summary>👉 <b>Show more details</b></summary>

 - Only one definition group is allowed per regex, and it must appear at the end of its pattern.
-- At the top level of a definition group, only named groups, whitespace, and comments are allowed.
+- At the top level of definition groups, only named groups, whitespace, and comments are allowed.
-- Named groups within definition groups must use unique names.
+- All named groups (including nested groups) within definition groups must use unique names, and are excluded from the `groups` object of resulting matches.
-- Named groups within definition groups are not included on a resulting match's `groups` object.
-This is true even for nested named groups.
 </details>

 ### Recursion